-2.4 One type of third party arrangement is outsourcing.
-In line with the definition of third party, the CP proposes to define outsourcing as an arrangement of any form between an RPSO or SSP, and a third party, whether a supervised entity or not, by which that third party provides a product, performs a process, a service, an activity, or a business function, whether directly or by suboutsourcing, which would otherwise be undertaken by the RPSO or SSP itself.
+- 2.2 One type of third party arrangement is outsourcing.
+In line with the definition of third-party, the SS defines outsourcing as an arrangement of any form between an RPSO or SSP, and a third party, whether a supervised entity or not, by which that third-party provides a product, performs a service, a process, an activity or a business function, whether directly or by sub-outsourcing, which would otherwise be undertaken by the RPSO or SSP itself. - 2.3 This definition expands on PFMI Principle 17: Operational Risk.
+A RPSO that relies upon or outsources some or all of its operations to a third party should ensure that those operations meet the same requirements they would need to meet if they were provided internally. - 2.4 RPSOs and SSPs that enter into outsourcing arrangements remain fully accountable for complying with all their regulatory obligations.
+This is a key principle underlying all requirements and expectations regarding outsourcing and other third-party arrangements.